That Thing Called Tadhana: Baguio

 In Baguio, Mace makes up her mind about what to do next, declines Anthony's offer to help and lugs her baggage around on her own - something that, although slow, is still manageable.
 At an art exhibit, Mace discovers Anthony's unfulfilled passion for painting overshadowed by a life driven by requirements and deadlines.
 So, over lunch, she asks Anthony to illustrate a short story she has written in college entitled "The Arrow with a Heart Pierced Through Him".
 Later that night, Mace awakens from a dream involving her ex-boyfriend.
 Anthony reveals that his dream has been of the two of them just walking along Session Road.

 Inside a café in Session Road, Mace talks about how she waited eight years for a question that never came.
 Anthony admits to having been unprepared and shares the loss and pain that he has suffered thereafter along with all other sorts of questions that has gone unanswered.
 Mace then quotes F. Scott Fitzgerald back to him.

-Outside the café, Anthony reassures her that she is not ugly at all, tells her that she will recover because it is impossible for an overwhelming love like hers to be wasted or go unreciprocated and quotes Popoy's line from the film One More Chance.
+Outside the café, Anthony reassures her that she is not ugly at all, tells her that she will recover because it is impossible for an overwhelming love like hers to be wasted or go unreciprocated and quotes Popoy's line from One More Chance.
 He also reveals to her what he has done in order to forget and move on from his ex-girlfriend who has long since moved on and forgotten about him.

 Sagada

 Upon arriving in Sagada, Mace realizes that their belongings have been left behind.
 While a frantic Anthony tries to negotiate a way to go back, Mace tells him that the baggage does not matter anymore in her present life.
 As they await for the jeepney bound for Mount Kiltepan, in the freezing cold, Anthony gallantly drapes his sweater across her shoulders and for the first time spend a few minutes together in thoughtful silence.

 They arrive at the camp late in the evening, lie down next to the fire beneath the open sky and talk about what they will wish for if a shooting star was to appear.
 They drift off to sleep, content with the idea that their wishes will surely be granted.

-The next day dawns and they run together to a place at the edge of the mountain and the sea of clouds.
+The next day dawns and they run together to a place at the edge of the mountain and a sea of clouds.
 There, Mace unloads herself of everything, screams all of her anger, all of her pain and of everything she has been unable say to her ex-boyfriend.